 Don’t tell me that you loved Robin Williams and then insult him by insinuating that his decision to end his own life wasn’t his to make.
 It was.
 It is.
 It should have been.

-If you loved him, join me in the fight to take these sorts of choices out of the closet and into a sane, rational, reasonable, dignified future where no one needs to hide their decision and allow total strangers to pass judgement on them after they are gone.
+If you loved him, join me in the fight to take these sorts of choices out of the closet and into a sane, rational, reasonable, dignified future where no one needs to hide their decision and allow total strangers to pass judgment on them after they are gone.

 For more information (not all of which I agree with, but it’s a start) see Death with Dignity